 The chapter 7 case of an individual debtor whose debts are primarily consumer debts may be dismissed under § 707(b)(1) if the court finds, after notice and a hearing, that the granting of a discharge would be an abuse of chapter 7.
 BAPCPA offers two standards for determining the "abuse" issue.
-Abuse may be presumed under the objective test prescribed in § 707(b)(2),4 the Means Test.
-The function of the Means Test is to number often does not reflect the actual financial situation at the time of filing. unsecured debts through a 60-month chapter 13 plan.
+Abuse may be presumed under the objective test prescribed in § 707(b)(2), the Means Test.
+The function of the Means Test is to estimate the ability of chapter 7 debtors to repay their debts.
+If the debtor's annualized income exceeds the applicable median family income, and the Means Test shows that the debtor has the ability to repay the lesser of 25% of the nonpriority unsecured claims, or \$10,950, over a period of five years, then a presumption of abuse arises.
+Section 707(b)(2)(A) prescribes a comprehensive list of allowable expenses for making that determination.